lucastbmp/lucastbmp/README.md

 ###

 <p align="left">I have interest in building fullstack, scalable web applications.
-I enjoy working across multiple stacks, but lately my focus has been on JS. <br><br>• Currently working at Sigma Transports & Logistics, as am IT assistant.<br>• Actively building Nyro</p>
+I enjoy working across multiple stacks, but lately my focus has been on JS. <br><br>• Currently working at Sigma Transports & Logistics, as an IT assistant.<br>• Actively building Nyro</p>

 ###